Inca Trail 4 days – Itinerary

 - Elevation – The mountain’s summit sits at 2,693masl, while the climb itself is 353m.

 Additional Free Tours

 Do not worry single travelers!
-If you travel with us, you will also get special discounts on any of our additional tours.
+If you join us in our Inca trail tours, you will also get an special discounts on any of our additional tours.

 In your Duffle Bag

 Remember you are packing for 3 nights of camping and porters will carry up to 7 kg of your personal items.
 This must include your sleeping bag and air mattress.

 - 1 Fleece jacket

 - Warm, down jacket: this trek includes 2 cold nights of camping